Ameen-Sha-Cheerangan/Hijri-Date-Gnome-Extension/README.md

 Display the Hijri date in the GNOME top panel.

 > **Note:**
 > The Hijri date may differ by one or more days depending on local moon sightings.
-This extension uses a standard algorithm and provides an option to adjust the date for your region. **Do not use for religious or legal purposes.**
+This extension uses a standard algorithm and provides an option to adjust the date for your region. **Do not use for important things.**

 ---